Bencourt/ProdStudio-Yomi/README.md

 # ProdStudio-Yomi
-Repository for the IGME 580 production studio project Yomi
+Repository for the IGME-580 production studio project Yomi